ubx/ogn-commons-java/README.md

-ong-commons-java
+ogn-commons-java
 ================

-Commons classes, interfaces and utility classes used accross all the other OGN java modules
+Commons classes, interfaces and utility classes used across all the other OGN java modules